andreykiv/JavaAngularBootcamp/README.md

 #### 1. Description
 ```
-Bootstrap and JQuery were used in the exercices of two units.
-In the exercice 8 both of those libraries were combined to create
+Bootstrap and JQuery were used in the exercices of those two units.
+In the exercice 8 both of those
-a calculator.
+libraries were combined to create a calculator.

 As in the previous unit, Visual Studio Code editor was used for such purpose.
 Plugins that were
 installed to make a life a little bit easier: